 I think it’s time to admit I have a cheese problem.

 so… how was it?

-Heavenly!
-Once it was cool enough I even let Mia try a bit of the crab and she wound up inhaling it and begging for more.
+This easy cheesy seafood dip is oh so tasty!
+Once it was cool enough I even let Mia try a little bit and she wound up inhaling it and begging for more.
 Same goes for the husband, though I pretty much had no choice but to share with him, he’s my hand model after all!
 The recipe makes a boatload of dip so if you wind up with leftovers, no worries!
 They’re fabulous the next day, simply store in your fridge in an airtight container and hope your significant other doesn’t get to it first!

 Oh I guess I should describe the dip for you right?
 HOT, CREAMY, AND OMGCHEESY!
 If you ‘re a fan of seafood and cheese you’ll basically want to bathe in this dip.
 The veggies add fantastic flavor but are diced small enough that they could easily trick your pickiest of friends.
 We all know that one guy who thinks green things should be illegal; those are the friends I enjoy cooking for the most.
 Challenge accepted!

 This scrumptious seafood dip is essentially the perfect party food so make a batch for your family and another to share with friends.
 Ok and a third to eat alone while you curl up in bed and re-read The Fault in Our Stars.
 You’ll need the comfort food, trust me.